ypid/seafile-wiki/Seafile-web-API.md

 **Errors**

 * 400 invalid group id
-* 403 only administrators can remove group members
+* 403 only administrators can add group members
 * 404 unable to find group

 #### <a id="delete-a-group-member"></a>Delete A Group Member ####